Make SURE your child makes progress in reading with great IEP goals for reading fluency and reading decoding. Learn How:

 Given unfamiliar fifth grade reading material, [Child’s name] will fluently and accurately read with fewer than 3 errors per 100 words at a rate of:

-Given unfamiliar fifth grade reading passages of 300 or more words, [Child's name] will fluently read 100 words per minute in all settings and will accurately state the passage’s:
+[Child’s name] will fluently read unfamiliar fifth grade reading passages of 300 or more words at a rate of 100 words per minute in all settings, and [child] will accurately state the passage’s:

 · main idea